Pretend you’re the buyer

 - Start measuring customer retention rates and customer referral rates.

-- Implement a customer loyalty program and referral incentives.
+- Implementing a customer loyalty program and referral incentives.
 Buyers will want to know that key customers won’t leave if you do.

 Secure your cash flows

 Stable future cash flows are critical to the value of a business.
-Buyers will want evidence of reliable revenue streams coming into the business.
+Buyers will want evidence of reliable revenue streams, and you can make sure of this by:

-- Start building more diversity and therefore resilience into your customer base if you are too reliant on a few major customers.
+- Building more diversity and therefore resilience into your customer base if you are too reliant on a few major customers.

-- Look for ways to develop more revenue streams by adding extra services or products and lock in stable revenues through customer loyalty programs and contracts.
+- Looking for ways to develop more revenue streams by adding extra services or products and lock in stable revenues through customer loyalty programs and contracts.

 Refine marketing tactics that work